dmathieu/datagouvfr/README.md

 ## Usage

-You need ElasticSearch (and later, Kibana) installed locally.
+You need [ElasticSearch and Kibana](https://www.elastic.co/guide/en/kibana/current/install.html) installed locally.
 You also need Python 3.x installed, as well a pipenv.

 You will also need an API key from [data.gouv.fr's API](https://doc.data.gouv.fr/).